Folksonomy

 Folksonomy is a classification system in which end users apply public tags to online items, typically to make those items easier for themselves or others to find later.
 Over time, this can give rise to a classification system based on those tags and how often they are applied or searched for, in contrast to a taxonomic classification designed by the owners of the content and specified when it is published.
 This practice is also known as collaborative tagging, social classification, social indexing, and social tagging.
 Folksonomy was originally "the result of personal free tagging of information [...] for one's own retrieval", but online sharing and interaction expanded it into collaborative forms.
 Social tagging is the application of tags in an open online environment where the tags of other users are available to others.
 Collaborative tagging (also known as group tagging) is tagging performed by a group of users.
 This type of folksonomy is commonly used in cooperative and collaborative projects such as research, content repositories, and social bookmarking.

 The term was coined by Thomas Vander Wal in 2004 as a portmanteau of folk and taxonomy.
 Folksonomies became popular as part of social software applications such as social bookmarking and photograph annotation that enable users to collectively classify and find information via shared tags.
 Some websites include tag clouds as a way to visualize tags in a folksonomy.

 Folksonomies can be used for K–12 education, business, and higher education.
 More specifically, folksonomies may be implemented for social bookmarking, teacher resource repositories, e-learning systems, collaborative learning, collaborative research, professional development and teaching.
-Wikipedia is also a prime example of folksonomy.
+Wikipedia is a prime example of folksonomy.